Andrastr/MorningBot/readme.md

 ## Running Unit tests

-To run the unit test run python testMorningbot.py with Pipenv shell
+To run the unit test run `python testMorningbot.py` in Pipenv shell